V-Sekai/manuals/decisions/20211005-solve-mocap-by-connecting-mediapipe-to-blender.md

-# Solve Mocap By Connecting Mediapipe to Blender
+# Proposed: Solve Mocap By Connecting Mediapipe to Blender

 ## Context and Problem Statement